ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <blockquote>You sit down to write code.
 Continue reading on CodeToDeploy »</blockquote>

-<h3>7.
-Eliminate Magic Strings with TypeScript Template Literals - <a href="https://javascript.plainenglish.io/eliminate-magic-strings-with-typescript-template-literals-a886e617b825?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sunny Sun`**

-<blockquote>Turn fragile string typos into compile-time errors forever
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Understanding the Node.js Event Loop: How JavaScript Handles Thousands of Requests with One Thread - <a href="https://medium.com/@luizcarvalhaslobo/understanding-the-node-js-event-loop-how-javascript-handles-thousands-of-requests-with-one-thread-2c1a5b0baf56?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Forge Stack: A Full Ecosystem for Modern Web Applications - <a href="https://medium.com/@yaghobieh/forge-stack-a-full-ecosystem-for-modern-web-applications-18246bf386a0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Luiz Lobo`**
+✍️ **posted by `John Yaghobieh`**

-<blockquote>If you’ve ever heard that Node.js is single-threaded and wondered:
+<blockquote>Forge Stack is a set of type-safe, composable tools for building web applications from backend to frontend.
 Continue reading on Medium »</blockquote>

-<h3>2.
-Arquitetura de IA Autoevolutiva: Uma Abordagem de Sistema Composto com Aprendizado Contínuo - <a href="https://medium.com/@ismael1361/arquitetura-de-ia-autoevolutiva-uma-abordagem-de-sistema-composto-com-aprendizado-cont%C3%ADnuo-3ebddd275e5e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. npm vs pnpm: Which JavaScript Package Manager Should You Use? - <a href="https://medium.com/@isurumuniwije/npm-vs-pnpm-which-javascript-package-manager-should-you-use-b282281ec72c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ISMAEL1361`**
+✍️ **posted by `Isurumuni Wijesooriya`**

-<blockquote>By Artificial Intelligence (AI)
+<blockquote>JavaScript developers have relied on npm for years.
 Continue reading on Medium »</blockquote>

 <h3>3.
-From Cron Jobs to Event-Driven Architecture: Redesigning Transcript Storage - <a href="https://medium.com/@mokshanirugutti/from-cron-jobs-to-event-driven-architecture-redesigning-transcript-storage-5f8797d87c8b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introducing BoldSign Node.js SDK for effortless E-Signature integration - <a href="https://medium.com/boldsign/integrate-boldsign-nodejs-sdk-esignatures-f109e0fa92b3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Moksha Sai Reddy Nirugutti`**
+✍️ **posted by `Reethika Moovendhan`**

-<blockquote>When building systems that depend on external APIs, the architecture you choose isn’t just about what works — it’s about what fails…
+<blockquote>We’re excited to announce the launch of the BoldSign Node.js SDK!
+Designed specifically for developers, this SDK makes embedding…
-Continue reading on Medium »</blockquote>
+Continue reading on BoldSign »</blockquote>

 <h3>4.
-Setting Up a NestJS Application with TypeORM and PostgreSQL - <a href="https://bhartee-tech-ror.medium.com/setting-up-a-nestjs-application-with-typeorm-and-postgresql-0db059c15829?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Wasting CI Time: Build Efficient Docker Images - <a href="https://medium.com/@leko.marco/stop-wasting-ci-time-build-efficient-docker-images-589476dcd978?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `BharteeTechRubyOnRails`**
+✍️ **posted by `Leko Marco`**

-<blockquote>NestJS is a progressive Node.js framework for building efficient and scalable server-side applications.
-When combined with TypeORM, it…
+<blockquote>Ever pushed a one-line change and watched your CI pipeline rebuild for 10 minutes?
 Continue reading on Medium »</blockquote>

 <h3>5.
-Installing PostgreSQL on Ubuntu and Setting Up a Database - <a href="https://bhartee-tech-ror.medium.com/installing-postgresql-on-ubuntu-and-setting-up-a-database-33ae244fb0b3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I added Redis caching to my e-commerce backend — and the performance difference surprised me - <a href="https://medium.com/@vanshitpatel10/i-added-redis-caching-to-my-e-commerce-backend-and-the-performance-difference-surprised-me-17edb55fea6a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `BharteeTechRubyOnRails`**
+✍️ **posted by `Vanshit Patel`**

-<blockquote>PostgreSQL is a powerful, open-source relational database widely used in production systems.
-In this guide, we’ll walk through installing…
+<blockquote>I integrated Redis into my NestJS e-commerce API to handle high-read endpoints like product lists, categories, and carts.
 Continue reading on Medium »</blockquote>

 <h3>6.
+Risk and Assessment Management: How to Reclaim Your Stolen Mandate - <a href="https://medium.com/@Williamclaude25/risk-and-assessment-management-how-to-reclaim-your-stolen-mandate-33dd5c12c7ab?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `William Claude`**

+<blockquote>Nothing Was Taken Overnight—It Was Lost in Silence, and Can Be Reclaimed With Strategy
+Continue reading on Medium »</blockquote>

+<h3>7.
+BullMQ: meno stress, più job (e backend più felice) - <a href="https://medium.com/@cannizzaro.giancarlo/bullmq-meno-stress-pi%C3%B9-job-e-backend-pi%C3%B9-felice-190a51890dc2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Giancarlo Cannizzaro`**

+<blockquote>Job, retry, priorità e ricorrenze in NodeJS
+Continue reading on Medium »</blockquote>

-Building a Real‑Time Chat App with React + Node.js (WebSockets, JWT, MongoDB) - <a href="https://javascript.plainenglish.io/building-a-real-time-chat-app-with-react-node-js-websockets-jwt-mongodb-f49489680303?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+What to Do When Your Node.js Service Goes Down at 2 AM - <a href="https://medium.com/@suvirfree/what-to-do-when-your-node-js-service-goes-down-at-2-am-b80a32003e11?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Karan`**
+✍️ **posted by `Suvir Atrey`**

-<blockquote>I wanted a small project that felt real — something with live updates, state, and all the little edge-cases you only notice once you’re…
+<blockquote>The first time I was on call for a Node.js system, I panicked.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Beyond Syntax: The Indispensable Soft Skills for Frontend Development Success - <a href="https://caksaji.medium.com/beyond-syntax-the-indispensable-soft-skills-for-frontend-development-success-841c3210ddf9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI‑Enhanced Horizon: Never Let Queues Slow You Down Again - <a href="https://sadiqueali.medium.com/ai-enhanced-horizon-never-let-queues-slow-you-down-again-9a9b9b9da98d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Caksa Aji`**
+✍️ **posted by `Sadique Ali`**

-<blockquote>When you start learning to code, the focus is almost entirely on technical skills.
-You learn programming languages, frameworks, and tools…
+<blockquote>Smarter forecasting, anomaly detection, and auto‑scaling — Horizon with AI keeps your Laravel apps fast, reliable, and bottleneck‑free.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Don’t Learn New Frameworks in 2026.
-Learn How Computers Work. - <a href="https://medium.com/@starkstack/dont-learn-new-frameworks-in-2026-learn-how-computers-work-c175cc931685?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Frontier-Quality Web Scraping at Dirt-Cheap Prices - <a href="https://medium.com/@CodePulse/frontier-quality-web-scraping-at-dirt-cheap-prices-36db033e3552?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JARVIS Engineer`**
+✍️ **posted by `Code Pulse`**

-<blockquote>The hamster wheel stops when you understand what’s actually underneath
+<blockquote>Inside Schematron-3B: Transforming messy HTML into clean JSON efficiently
 Continue reading on Medium »</blockquote>

 <h3>3.
+10 Python Libraries That Made My “Average” Code Feel Senior-Level Overnight - <a href="https://medium.com/codetodeploy/10-python-libraries-that-made-my-average-code-feel-senior-level-overnight-2065c93b8e8b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Fozia Saleem`**

+<blockquote>No magic.
+No hype.
+Just automation-first tools I wish I’d used years earlier.
+Continue reading on CodeToDeploy »</blockquote>

+<h3>4.
+How Can Modern Technologies Enable a Scalable Fleet Management System? - <a href="https://medium.com/@kundudigital/how-can-modern-technologies-enable-a-scalable-fleet-management-system-d897c60ce404?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `kundudigital`**

+<blockquote>Choosing the right web development company is crucial when building enterprise-grade digital platforms like fleet management systems.
+As…
+Continue reading on Medium »</blockquote>

+<h3>5.
+Visualizing Data Structures: Why Interaction Trumps Static Tex - <a href="https://medium.com/@orbit2x2025/visualizing-data-structures-why-interaction-trumps-static-tex-35390c56ad24?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Orbit 2x`**

+<blockquote>How to use the Orbit2x Learn Section for rapid skill acquisition and interview prep
+Continue reading on Medium »</blockquote>

+<h3>6.
+Moving Beyond the SPA: Why Go and HTMX are the Future of Utility Apps - <a href="https://medium.com/@orbit2x2025/moving-beyond-the-spa-why-go-and-htmx-are-the-future-of-utility-apps-66f4a4d52702?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Orbit 2x`**

+<blockquote>A deep dive into the architecture of Orbit2x.com and the return to server-side simplicity.
+Continue reading on Medium »</blockquote>

+<h3>7.
+Handling Large Forms at Scale in Angular 21: Where Most Apps Break - <a href="https://medium.com/@dipaksahirav/handling-large-forms-at-scale-in-angular-21-where-most-apps-break-cd1103a8ae62?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dipak Ahirav`**

+<blockquote>Why Form Structure Matters More Than Validators and Inputs
+Continue reading on Medium »</blockquote>

-Ritmica Moments  —  Shaping an idea towards a product - <a href="https://medium.com/magicofc/ritmica-moments-shaping-an-idea-towards-a-product-939531985ca1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+Your No-Nonsense Guide to Becoming a Frontend Developer: What to Learn and How to Start - <a href="https://caksaji.medium.com/your-no-nonsense-guide-to-becoming-a-frontend-developer-what-to-learn-and-how-to-start-7e072216e3b2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jasmin Stern`**
+✍️ **posted by `Caksa Aji`**

-<blockquote>Exploring the journey from an initial idea to a digital product through venture design and user research.
+<blockquote>So, you’re thinking about becoming a frontend developer.
+It’s an exciting prospect, but it can also be incredibly overwhelming.
+A quick…
-Continue reading on C³AI »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>